corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 # Create nodes locally

-You can create local nodes either
+Local nodes are used for testing and demo purposes only.

+There are two ways you can create a node locally:
-* Manually - create a directory, add and configure the node and CorDapp files
+* Manually - create a directory, add the relevant node and CorDapp files, and configure them.
-* Automatically
+* Automatically - use the Cordform or Dockerform gradle plugins, which automatically generate and configure a set of nodes.

-## Create a node manually
+## Create a local node manually

-To create a node manually, make a directory that contains the following items:
+To create a local node manually, make a directory that contains the following items:

 * The Corda JAR, downloaded from [https://r3.bintray.com/corda/net/corda/corda/](https://r3.bintray.com/corda/net/corda/corda/) (under /4.5/corda-4.5.jar).
 * A node configuration file with a name `node.conf`, configured as described in [Node configuration](../setup/corda-configuration-file.md).